almatkai/messenger-back/docs/usage/configuration/config_documentation.md

    to `auto`, which uses PKCE if supported during metadata discovery.
 Set to `always` to force enable PKCE or `never` to force disable PKCE.

-* `id_token_signing_alg_values_supported`: List of the JWS signing algorithms (`alg` values) that are supported for signing the `id_token`.

-  This is *not* required if `discovery` is disabled.
-We default to supporting `RS256` in the downstream usage if no algorithms are configured here or in the discovery document.

-  According to the spec, the algorithm `"RS256"` MUST be included.
-The absolute rigid approach would be to reject this provider as non-compliant if it's not included but we simply allow whatever and see what happens (you're the one that configured the value and cooperating with the identity provider).

-  The `alg` value `"none"` MAY be supported but can only be used if the Authorization Endpoint does not include `id_token` in the `response_type` (ex.
-  `/authorize?response_type=code` where `none` can apply, `/authorize?response_type=code%20id_token` where `none` can't apply) (such as when using the Authorization Code Flow).

 * `scopes`: list of scopes to request.
 This should normally include the "openid" scope.
 Defaults to `["openid"]`.